fadden/CiderPress2/DiskArc/Misc/BinSCII-notes.md

 data line is encoded.

 The last line of the chunk holds a CRC-16/XMODEM of the decoded data, followed by a zero byte, encoded as a 4-character string.
+The CRC includes the padding added at the end of the file.

 Bytes are encoded by taking three input bytes: